Skip to main content

 How Jump links attendees & speakers to known people

-Step 1: Match by email to CRM contacts
+Step 1: Match to CRM contacts using email or CRM record ID

 Step 2: Fill in missing calendar attendees